Meghan Markle Calls Her First Child a ''Dream'' During Baby's Debut

 The proud mother then said her son had the "sweetest temperament" and that he's "really calm."

-Meghan, who wore a white dress for the event, went on to describe the child as "a dream."
+Meghan, who wore a white dress for the event, went on to describe the child as "a dream" and that it's been a "special couple of days."

 As for which parent the little one looks like, Meghan said they were "still trying to figure that out."